anujaagarwal/Coding-Wars---Ai-portfolio-Buidler/README.md

 ### 4.1 Frontend

-- The app is built using HTML, Tailwind CSS, and JavaScript.
+- The app should be built using HTML, Tailwind CSS, and JavaScript.
 (React is optional)
-- Form data is collected using HTML form elements and handled using JavaScript.

 ### 4.2 GPT Prompt Generation

-- A JavaScript function named `createGptPrompt` is used to format the form data into a GPT prompt string.
+- Create a JavaScript function to format the form data into a GPT prompt string.
-- The GPT prompt is then sent to openAI text completion API to generate code for the portfolio website.
+- The GPT prompt string is then sent to the Node.js server (which will be hosted on render, refer to the deployment section 5) to generate code for the portfolio website.

 ### 4.3 Accessibility

-- Basic accessibility features such as semantic HTML and form labels are implemented to ensure the app is usable by a wide audience.
+- Basic accessibility features such as semantic HTML and form labels should be implemented to ensure the app is usable by a wide audience.

-## 5. Brownie points
+## 5. Deployment

-- Implementation of the multiple layout styles for Experience, Projects.
-- Option to allow custom Image sections/gallery.
-- Integration with the Unsplash API for image.
+- Frontend: If you are using vanilla JS to build this, you can deploy it on the github pages.
+If you are using react you can use any of these, vercel, netlify or render.
+Once it is deployed make sure to test the link and include it in the github repo.
+- Backend: This app will require a node.js API to connect to openAI with your Open AI secret key.
+    - Deploy the Node.js app to [render.com](http://render.com) as a web service similar to how you have deployed the chat app in the module 0.
-- Node.js server deployed on render/vercel which can take the GPT input and send it to open AI. (refer to the nodejs app built during the 100x lab session https://github.com/Siddhant-Goswami/100xlabs-openai-nodejs-server/tree/main)
+    - Refer to this Node.js app built during the 100x lab session https://github.com/Siddhant-Goswami/100xlabs-openai-nodejs-server/tree/main.

-- User preview for layout section before making a selection.
+## 7. Advance Features

+- Advanced customisation options, such as theming and custom CSS code input.
+- Advanced layout options to add custom sections and images.
+- Interactive preview: a real-time preview of the portfolio as users input their information and customize their template.
+- Responsive design: Ensure that the generated portfolio is fully responsive, looking good and functioning well on devices of all sizes.
+- Integration with the Unsplash API to add stock images.